Elliptical trainer: History

 Elliptical riders use an arrangement of links known to the kinematics community as four-bar linkage.
 The pedals are attached to the floating link referred to as the coupler.
 The first published work on the subject of elliptical path generation is given in 1988 by researchers at Purdue University in which the path of a point on the floating link is shown to approximately follow an elliptical shape.

 In 1995, Precor introduced the Elliptical Fitness Crosstrainer (EFX), the first piece of exercise equipment to allow the foot to roll from heel to toe just like in running.
 Its patented mechanism weds a rear flywheel with a forward foot pedal, creating a smooth, elliptical movement.
 This is key to foot comfort and reduces numbing of the foot experienced on other stationary cardio equipment.

 This approach is classified as "low impact" as it keeps a person's heels in contact with the pedals, reducing muscle and tendon stress.

+Gregory Feeder sold the first Precor Elliptical in 1995 in Lynnwood, Wa for Exercise Equipment Center.
+The machine was called the Transport back then.
+Precor Headquarters was located in adjacent Bothell, Wa.
+They sent a prototype unit to the local dealer's closest store.
+As the unit was being assembled a customer who worked at nearby Boeing Inc. had multiple questions about the machine.
+When the unit was complete, Feeder offered the customer a test drive.
+The sale was closed and the start of the Elliptical began.
+The unit name was changed from Transport to EFX because of a name conflict with Pontiac who had a minivan named Transport.